Skip to content

 Answer: Michael Jackson.
 Estimated 70 million copies sold worldwide; longest-charting #1 of the 80s.

-The 14-minute Thriller music video, directed by John Landis, also reshaped what a music video could be.
+Then there’s the 14-minute Thriller video, directed by John Landis.
+It redrew the ceiling for what a music video could even be.

 26. Which 2008 series followed chemistry teacher Walter White?